syedhali/EZAudio/README.md

 ##Examples & Docs

-Within this repo you'll find plenty of examples to get you up to speed using each component and plugging them into each other.
+Within this repo you'll find the examples for iOS and OSX to get you up to speed using each component and plugging them into each other.
 With just a few lines of code you'll be recording from the microphone, generating audio waveforms, and playing audio files like a boss.
 See the full Getting Started guide for an interactive look into each of components.

 **_EZAudioCoreGraphicsWaveformExample_**